As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Fake agate represented by plastic can be easily identified by some optical observation and after the hardness test.

-- The second step is to use a flashlight and watch if the light goes through.
+- The second step is using a flashlight to watch if the light goes through.
 In most cases, it cannot, but if it is, put your stone on the newspaper or book and try to distinguish any letter.
 Fake agate will not allow you to do it.

 - Fake agate is too soft and you can try to make a little scratch with a knife.
 Fake agate will be damaged, real agate will not show you any sign of interaction.

-Using magnifying glass or loupe you will be able to spot bubbles or swirls, which cannot occur in a real agate.
-Sometimes you can even see them with a naked eye and the bubbles might even be on the surface, leaving a hollow, round pit.
+Using a magnifying glass or loupe, you can spot bubbles or swirls that cannot occur in a real agate.
+Sometimes, you can see them with the naked eye, and the bubbles might even be on the surface, leaving a hollow, round pit.

 The final test to distinguish a Real Agate from a Fake is to look for places of dye concentration.
 The formation process of agate layers lets density and chemical composition vary from layer to layer.

-One layer can absorb dye better; the other will not accept it at all.
-Small cavities or inner fractures will concentrate the dye and you will be able to identify these places using a magnifying glass.
+One layer can absorb dye better; the other will not accept it.
+Small cavities or inner fractures will concentrate the dye, and you can identify these places using a magnifying glass.

 Bonus tip on how to spot a Fake Agate (by the way, this tip is not mentioned on any other website):

-In case you have an agate string, try to attentively investigate a hole of the single bead.
+In case you have an agate string, try to investigate a hole of the single bead attentively.
 Dye usually does not penetrate too deep.

-So using simple equipment such as a magnifying glass and a source of light you will be able to spot a fake.
-Depending on the time when the stone was dyed before or after the beads were carved you will see two different pictures:
+So using simple equipment such as a magnifying glass and a light source, you can spot a fake.
+Depending on the time when the stone was dyed before or after the beads were carved, you will see two different pictures:

 - White or grayish-white interior of the colorful bead in case the bead has been carved after the dying process.